8 Big Mistakes For Going Into Business For Yourself

-Sometimes you feel like you are drowning in your business and wondering what you should be doing next.
+Sometimes you feel like you are drowning in your small business and wondering what you should be doing next.
 You might feel like you are walking a tightrope between succeeding and failing.
 You might even question did you make the right decision to go into business in the first place.

 All these feelings are normal and something every entrepreneur goes through.

 Let’s have a quick look at why so many small businesses fail in the first 18 months. it’s also important you keep these common reasons in mind when looking at your own business model.